Prabhjeet02/Flowers/README.txt

 1203... run the application and its working

 17oct
-0902.. for rating added input type range for 1 to 5 scale.
+0902.. for rating added input type range for minimum 1 to maximum 5 scale.

 1055.. added img folder to github but unable to pull or push the changes